What to know about fireworks safety ahead of the 4th of July - LI News Radio

 Last year, five people were killed nationwide and another 9,100 were hospitalized with injuries as a result of handling fireworks, according to the 2018 annual fireworks report by the Consumer Product Safety Commission.

-Of those injuries, about 62 percent occurred between June 22 and July 22, and children under 15 accounted for 36 percent, according to the report.
+Of those injuries, about 62% occurred between June 22 and July 22, and children under 15 accounted for 36%, according to the report.

 Fireworks contain sulfur, charcoal and gunpowder, and the red-hot fragments can reach more than 1,300 degrees, according to the CPSC.